bout3fiddy/curve-docs-funding-proposal/README.md

 The proposal is endorsed by [fiddyresearch](https://github.com/bout3fiddy), who maintain a consistent track record of contributing to Curve.

-The ask is: USD 144,000 or 320,000 CRV tokens at a rate of 0.45 USD per CRV token (a buffer taken to account for CRV token's price volatility).
-This entails a payment of USD 6,000 per contributor per month, payable in any way the contributors deem fit for their accounting purposes.
+The ask is: USD 146,000 or 324,500 CRV tokens at a rate of 0.45 USD per CRV token (a buffer taken to account for CRV token's price volatility).
+This entails a payment of USD 6,000 per contributor per month, payable in any way the contributors seem fit for their accounting purposes, USD 240 per year for Vercel hosting and USD 1,500 per year for [MkDocs Sponsorship](https://github.com/sponsors/squidfunk/).

 # Payment Details

-[CurveDocs 2-of-5 Multisig](https://app.safe.global/settings/setup?safe=eth:0x960B77DAf61Ac184D396db23A77Ec391c9454605) with a grant amount of USD 144,000 or 320,000 CRV tokens at a rate of 0.45 USD per CRV token (since the start of writing this proposal at 14th Feb 2024, CRV is priced on Binance at USD 0.52 per CRV token.
+[CurveDocs 2-of-5 Multisig](https://app.safe.global/settings/setup?safe=eth:0x960B77DAf61Ac184D396db23A77Ec391c9454605) with a grant amount of USD 146,000 or 324,500 CRV tokens at a rate of 0.45 USD per CRV token (since the start of writing this proposal at 14th Feb 2024, CRV is priced on Binance at USD 0.52 per CRV token.
 A buffer has been established to account for volatility).

 Signers involve: